Cerebral cortex: Layers of neocortex

 The neocortex is formed of six layers, numbered I to VI, from the outermost layer I – near to the pia mater, to the innermost layer VI – near to the underlying white matter.
 Each cortical layer has a characteristic distribution of different neurons and their connections with other cortical and subcortical regions.
 There are direct connections between different cortical areas and indirect connections via the thalamus.

 One of the clearest examples of cortical layering is the line of Gennari in the primary visual cortex.
 This is a band of whiter tissue that can be observed with the naked eye in the calcarine sulcus of the occipital lobe.
 The line of Gennari is composed of axons bringing visual information from the thalamus into layer IV of the visual cortex.

 Staining cross-sections of the cortex to reveal the position of neuronal cell bodies and the intracortical axon tracts allowed neuroanatomists in the early 20th century to produce a detailed description of the laminar structure of the cortex in different species.
 The work of Korbinian Brodmann (1909) established that the mammalian neocortex is consistently divided into six layers.

 Layer I

 Layer I is the molecular layer, and contains few scattered neurons, including GABAergic rosehip neurons.
 Layer I consists largely of extensions of apical dendritic tufts of pyramidal neurons and horizontally oriented axons, as well as glial cells.
-During development, Cajal-Retzius cells and subpial granular layer cells are present in this layer.
+During development, Cajal–Retzius cells and subpial granular layer cells are present in this layer.
 Also, some spiny stellate cells can be found here.
 Inputs to the apical tufts are thought to be crucial for the feedback interactions in the cerebral cortex involved in associative learning and attention.

-While it was once thought that the input to layer I came from the cortex itself, it is now realized that layer I across the cerebral cortex mantle receives substantial input from matrix or M-type thalamus cells (in contrast to core or C-type that go to layer IV).
+While it was once thought that the input to layer I came from the cortex itself, it is now known that layer I across the cerebral cortex receives substantial input from matrix or M-type thalamus cells, as opposed to core or C-type that go to layer IV.

+It is thought that layer I serves as a central hub for collecting and processing widespread information.
+It integrates ascending sensory inputs with top-down expectations, regulating how sensory perceptions align with anticipated outcomes.
+Further, layer I sorts, directs, and combines excitatory inputs, integrating them with neuromodulatory signals.
+Inhibitory interneurons, both within layer I and from other cortical layers, gate these signals.
+Together, these interactions dynamically calibrate information flow throughout the neocortex, shaping perceptions and experiences.